kazhala/dotbare/README.md

 and query git information or it will create this directory when initializing dotbare.
 Change this to location or rename the directory to your liking.

+If you are using symlink/GNU stow setup, set this variable point to your .git folder in your working directory of your dotfiles.

 ```sh
 # Default
 DOTBARE_DIR="$HOME/.cfg"